ibm-watson-data-lab/watson-ml-scoring-util-nodejs/README.md

   .catch(err => console.log(err));
 ```

-Make multiple predictions in a single call to the scoring endpoint by calling `scoreMulti`:
+You can make multiple predictions in a single call to the scoring endpoint by calling `scoreMulti`:

 ```javascript
 const values = [[2400, 4], [2000, 3], [2600, 6]];